curl/curl/docs/libcurl/opts/CURLOPT_UNRESTRICTED_AUTH.md

 to other hosts than the one used for the initial URL.

-By default, libcurl only sends credentials and Authentication headers to the initial host name as given in the original URL, to avoid leaking username + password to other sites.
+By default, libcurl only sends credentials and Authentication headers to the initial hostname as given in the original URL, to avoid leaking username + password to other sites.

 This option should be used with caution: when curl follows redirects it blindly fetches the next URL as instructed by the server.
-Setting CURLOPT_UNRESTRICTED_AUTH(3) to 1L therefore also makes curl trust the server and sends possibly sensitive credentials to any host the server points out.
-And then maybe again and again as the following hosts can keep redirecting to new hosts.
+Setting CURLOPT_UNRESTRICTED_AUTH(3) to 1L makes curl trust the server and sends possibly sensitive credentials to any host the server points to, possibly again and again as the following hosts can keep redirecting to new hosts.

 # DEFAULT